 2.1.4.
-Linear Timecode Connectors
+Video Recorder Timecode Connectors

-VIDEO LTC IN: (This connector is labelled LTC In on some models) A Female XLR connector for input of SMPTE/EBU linear time code from video recorder.
-The frame rate of this LTC input will correspond to the HD9150's input video frame rate.
-This input is used as a Jam sync source for the Video time code generator when the Input Time code source is set to LTC using the KeyLog TRACKERTM or 9150 ConfigWareTM software.
+VIDEO LTC IN: A Female XLR connector for input of SMPTE/EBU linear time code from the video recorder.
+The frame rate of this LTC input will correspond to the HD9155's input video frame rate.
+This input is used as a Jam sync source for the Video time code generator when the Input Time code source is set to LTC using the 9150 ConfigwareTM software.
 The LTC input will also be used to control the 2:3 cadence of the downconverter output video when there is no 6 Hz pulse or RP188 timecode present.